Social media is no longer an optional marketing channel -- it's a necessary one.

-Scott is a marketing guru who covers a ton of subjects.
-However, his social media articles are always eye opening.
-If you haven't heard of Scott yet, check out his "this week in digital" posts, these will keep you up-to-date with all the news on social, and every other aspect of digital marketing as well.
+Monty is a marketing guru who covers a ton of subjects.
+However, his social media articles are always eye-opening.
+If you haven't heard of him yet, check out his "this week in digital" posts -- these will keep you up-to-date with all the news on social, and every other aspect of digital marketing as well.

 Not to be confused with Social Media Explorer, the Examiner is one of the top blogs in the world for social media.
-Their social media reports are filled with all the important data social marketers want.
-Their blog posts are filled with valuable tips as well.
+Its social media reports are filled with all the important data social marketers want, and the blog posts are filled with valuable tips, as well.
 If I had to pick just one social media blog to follow, this is the one I would choose.

 These ebooks will provide deeper information on specific networks and topics.

-This 61-page ebook will show you how to use Twitter to drive real business results, and generate leads.
+This multi-page ebook will show you how to use Facebook to drive real business results for your organization.

-Last, but definitely not least is this amazing guide from Moz.
+Here's an amazing guide from Moz.
 The 12 chapters in this book are filled with valuable information that every marketer absolutely needs to know.
-Bookmark this guide, you'll refer to it more than once!
+Bookmark this guide, you'll refer to it more than once.

 Videos are my second favorite medium to learn, behind books.
-Being able to glean from the brightest minds on any subject like you're face to face is powerful.
+Being able to glean from the brightest minds on any subject as if you're face-to-face is powerful.
 These videos will give you valuable insights, just how to do social media, but you'll get insights into the why and what as well.

-If you aren't in love with Ted, you need to check your pulse.
-This is a playlist of videos from Ted Talks on social media.
-There may not be that much actionable advice in these videos.
-But if you want to become an expert on social media, these videos will give you insight into the deeper subject like, "the hidden influence of social networks."
+If you aren't in love with TED, you might want to check your pulse.
+This is a playlist of videos from TED Talks on social media.
+There may not be that much actionable advice in these videos, but if you want to become an expert on social media, these videos will give you insight into the deeper subject like "the hidden influence of social networks."

-If you're really new to social media, and you want to learn through a structured lesson experience, consider Lynda's massive library on social marketing classes.
+If you're really new to social media, and you want to learn through a structured lesson experience, consider Lynda's massive library on social marketing courses.